Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Experiments

-\mysubsection{Other blowing setups.} Our fifth experiment investigates how different blowing setups affect performance on the blowing task.
+\mysubsection{Other blowing setups.} Our sixth experiment looks at alternative blowing setups to study in what scenarios the multi-frequency approach helps.
 We consider two variants: (i) a ``side blower'' robot, where the only difference from the base setup is that the blower points to the right side rather than forward, and (ii) a ``moving blower'' robot that is able to move with its blower on (\ie it uses the \texttt{move-while-blowing} action channel instead of \texttt{turn-while-blowing}).
 The results are shown in Tab.~\ref{tab:other-blowing-setups}.
-We find that in these alternative setups, the robot can still learn to do the task effectively.
-The multi-frequency policies outperform the single-frequency ones for the side blower, but the difference is not as large for the moving blower.
-We conjecture that the specialization enabled by multi-frequency RL is less necessary to get good performance in simpler setups.
+We find that in these alternative setups, the robot can still learn to do the task.
+However, qualitatively, we observe that (i) the side blower struggles to move objects towards the center, and (ii) the moving blower exhibits poor distance efficiency.
+Quantitatively, we find that multi-frequency consistently helps in more complex scenarios where there is a mismatch in execution frequencies, such as the environments in which the robot must strategically place itself before blowing (LargeColumns, LargeDoor, and LargeCenter).
+We observe that multi-frequency does not help as much in simpler setups where strategic placement is not as important, such as the moving blower in SmallEmpty.